RTradeLtd/storj-ipfs-ds-plugin/README.md

 1) Data distribution
 2) Data decentralization
 3) Data redundancy
-4) **Native data encryption**
+4) *Native data encryption* (data is store within the Storj network encrypted)

 To see a short,but old video of daemon operation see [here](https://gateway.temporal.cloud/ipfs/QmeFisZdZuHmnwaXEUBCaMJmoHQLLPn3DJfNiYwdCug5iG)

 ## Warnings

+Being alpha level software there are a ton of gotchas please read the following in detail

+### Superficial Data Loss

 This is still very much experimental software and lots of issues are present.
 The most notable issue is that when storing data into S3 via Storj, anytime you restart a node it appears as if "data is lost".
 Data is not actually lost, and it is still stored in the S3 interface, but running a command such as `ipfs pin ls` shows that nothing is stored.
-Additionally running `ipfs repo fsck` shows that barely any space is being taken up, and that there are no objects
+Additionally running `ipfs repo stat` shows that barely any space is being taken up, and that there are no objects

 There are a few potential causes for this: